Grab a devilishly delicious bite nearby.

 Enjoy a slap up pub lunch at the Priory Inn which you’ll find right at the top of the path that leads down to Devil’s Hole.
 Go a little further and you’ll find La Mare Wine estate and other country pubs to relax in.

-The estate itself is a fascinating combination of history and tradition.
-Comprising of historic buildings & beautiful gardens; extensive vineyards and orchards; function rooms, a winery, distillery & estate kitchens which produce a wonderful array of genuine Jersey produce.
-Shop currently open with free tastings, Monday - Saturday 10.30am - 3.30pm.
+The estate is a fascinating combination of history and tradition.
+Comprising of historic buildings & beautiful gardens; extensive vineyards and orchards; a winery, distillery & estate kitchens which produce an array of genuine Jersey produce.
+Open from 25th March 2022, 7 days a week, up to 6 tours a day.
+10am - 5pm.
+Book online to save £1.

 From the outside it’s your archetypal country inn.
 However, when you step inside the main bar and eating area, you are presented with a bespoke contemporary interior, with modern twists, creating a comfortable, relaxed atmosphere.
 Outside you will find a fabulous al fresco area that is the perfect place to wine and dine on those sunny days.